chrisbra/csv.vim/README.md

 reasons, it won't be considered.

-Note, arranging the columns can be very slow on large files or many columns (see `csv-slow` on how to increase performance for this command).
+Note, arranging the columns can be very slow on large files or many columns (see [Slow CSV plugin](#slow-csv-plugin) on how to increase performance for this command).
 For large files, calculating the column width can take long and take a consierable amount of memory.
 Therefore, the csv plugin will at most check 10.000 lines for the width.
 Set the variable b:csv_arrange_use_all_rows to 1 to use all records: